 Not included in cruise rate.
 This is a pre-booked option for kayakers with some experience.
 Places are strictly limited so please advise at time of booking.
 Please contact ExpeditionTrips for additional details.

-Shipboard accommodation with daily housekeeping; meals on board throughout your voyage; shore landings per the daily program; Zodiac transfers and cruising per the daily program; photographic journal documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; miscellaneous service taxes and port charges; luggage handling aboard ship; Greenland voyages cruise passenger tax; emergency evacuation insurance to a maximum benefit of $500,000 per person*.
+Shipboard accommodation with daily housekeeping; meals on board throughout your voyage; shore landings per the daily program; Zodiac transfers and cruising per the daily program; photographic journal documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an expedition parka – yours to keep; coffee, tea, cocoa available around the clock; hair dryer and bathrobe in every cabin; miscellaneous service taxes and port charges; luggage handling aboard ship; Greenland voyages cruise passenger tax; emergency evacuation insurance to a maximum benefit of $500,000 per person*; use of snowshoes (weather dependent); gratuities (2019 only); beer and wine with dinner (2019 only); soft drinks (2019 only).
 Subject to change without notice.

 *Emergency Evacuation Insurance: